-This document describes how to configure Network Address Translation (NAT) server load balancing TCP traffic on ios routers.
+This document describes how to configure Network Address Translation (NAT) server load balancing TCP traffic on Cisco IOS® routers.

 There are no specific requirements for this document.